CampManagerApp/CampManager-backend/README.md

     > **Password**: **admin**

-<br/> Congratulation you have deploy successfully the back-end of our project and you can start to work on it :smiley:
+<br/> Congratulation you have deployed successfully the back-end of our project, and you can start to work on it :smiley: